Digital Transformation in Banking & Financial Services in 2026

 AI use cases include:

-- AI-assisted content creation and translation — generate and localize content across regions, reducing manual effort while maintaining consistency
+- AI-assisted content creation and translation: generate and localize content across regions, cutting manual effort while keeping it consistent

-- Intelligent search and self-service — semantic search and AI-driven assistants understand user intent, helping customers find information and resolve issues without manual support
+- Intelligent search and self-service: semantic search and AI assistants read user intent, so customers find answers and resolve issues without waiting on support

-- Personalization at scale — AI analyzes user behavior, preferences, and context to deliver relevant content, product recommendations, and next-best actions in real time
+- Personalization at scale: AI reads behavior, preferences, and context to surface relevant content, product recommendations, and next-best actions in real time

-- Workflow automation and decision support — automate repetitive tasks, improve processing speed, and support operational decisions with data-driven insights
+- Workflow automation and decision support: clear repetitive tasks, speed up processing, and back operational decisions with data-driven insights

-- Fraud detection and risk monitoring — AI models detect anomalies in transactions and behavior patterns, improving accuracy and response times in risk management
+- Fraud detection and risk monitoring: models flag anomalies in transactions and behavior, sharpening accuracy and response times in risk management

 Liferay's AI Management System is ISO/IEC 42001 certified and aligned with the EU AI Act, giving compliance teams the auditability and governance controls that regulated environments require.